 Often when my patients who smoke try to quit, they use a nicotine replacement.
-Nicotine gum can be looked at as being a safe alternative to cigarettes.
-However, there are some surprising effects that nicotine gum has on our bodies, including our mouths.
+Nicotine gum can be looked at as a safe alternative to cigarettes.
+However, nicotine gum has some surprising effects on our bodies, including our mouths.
 I discuss these effects with my patients using nicotine gum, and one of the questions I get asked is if nicotine gum can cause gum recession.

 Nicotine gum can cause gum recession.
 Nicotine present in nicotine gum restricts blood flow to the gum tissue.
 Lack of blood and oxygen causes the gum tissue to die, resulting in gum recession.
 Nicotine use increases gingivitis and periodontitis, which also leads to gum recession.

-In this post, I detail how nicotine gum can cause gum recession and other effects such as how bad nicotine gum is for the gums, can they cause tooth decay/cavities, cause stain, and if you can swallow spit.
+In this post, I detail how nicotine gum can cause gum recession and other effects, such as how bad nicotine gum is for the gums, can they cause tooth decay/cavities, cause stains, and if you can swallow spit.